If you are a company aiming to unlock your potential of producing better software faster, then DevOps is the key that you need.

 A Shared Code Repository With Version Control Capabilities

+Version control is the planetary force around which every other thing in the DevOps universe revolves, the glue that holds everything together.
 Because when Ops and Devs share and use the same version control system, then anyone can reproduce the production environment based on what exists in the version control.

 Automated Testing With Continuous Integration